tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * [Fix] package filename not rewritten in Packages when renaming package

-* [New] wapt-scanpackages : Add explicit option to trigger rename of packages filenames which do not comply with canonic form
+* [New] wapt-scanpackages: Add explicit option to trigger rename of packages filenames which do not comply with canonic form

-* [New] wapt-scanpackages  : Add option in to provide proxy
+* [New] wapt-scanpackages: Add option in to provide proxy

 * [Upd] return "OK by default in package's audit skeleton

-* [Imp] waptconsole cosmetic : minheight 18 pixels for grid headers
+* [Imp] waptconsole cosmetic: minheight 18 pixels for grid headers

-* [Fix] waptserver database model : bad default datatype in model.py for created_by and updated_by (were not used until now)
+* [Fix] waptserver database model: bad default datatype in model.py for created_by and updated_by (were not used until now)

-* [Fix] ensure_unicode for msi output : try cp850 before utf16 to avoid chinese garbage in run output
+* [Fix] ensure_unicode for msi output: try cp850 before utf16 to avoid chinese garbage in run output

 * [New] added connected_users to hosts_for_package provider